Listing sponsored by

 Admission & Directions:

-The Museum is located at Seven Congress Square in Downtown Portland, at the intersection of High, Congress, and Free Streets.
+The museum is located at Seven Congress Square in Downtown Portland, at the intersection of High, Congress, and Free Streets.

 To reach the Museum from I-295 (north or south), take Exit 6A, Forest Avenue South.
 Bear right at the first light, drive through the park, and proceed on State Street to the top of the hill.
 Turn left at the light onto Congress Street.
 The Museum is located on the right after the next light.
 Public parking lots are located on High Street, Free Street, and Spring Street.